ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 2) Sync the accounts of a single coin when additional information are required:

-1. The accounts are defined with different output descriptors using `crypto-account` UR type (e.g. Bitcoin accounts with different type script with Sparrow wallet as watch-only wallet).
+   a.
+The accounts are defined with different output descriptors using `crypto-account` UR type (e.g. Bitcoin accounts with different type script with Sparrow wallet as watch-only wallet).
-2. The accounts of the same coin are defined by several public keys and different derivation paths using `crypto-multi-accounts` UR type (e.g. Solana accounts with fully hardened derivation paths with Solflare wallet as watch-only wallet).
+   b.
+The accounts of the same coin are defined by several public keys and different derivation paths using `crypto-multi-accounts` UR type (e.g. Solana accounts with fully hardened derivation paths with Solflare wallet as watch-only wallet).

 3) Sync the accounts of multiple coins identified with their coin identity, along with optional tokens information and device-related metadata, using `crypto-portfolio` UR type (e.g. synchronization with NGRAVE Liquid application or Trust Wallet as watch-only wallets)